All Episodes

 That's balance.

-That's balance, and this woman from the Washington Post was going on and on about how Bush got us into this economic hole because of selfishness.
+And this woman from the Washington Post was going on and on about how Bush got us into this economic hole because of selfishness.

 Selfishness.

-Self-interest is what the American dream.
+Self-interest is the American dream.

 That's why we're here.